haskus/haskus-system/README.md

 This repository contains some examples using [Haskus System](http://haskus.org/system/).

-For instance, to build and execute the "Demo" program with QEmu, use:
+For instance, to build and execute the "Demo" program with `QEMU`, use:

 ```bash
 ./build.sh qemu2/Demo